 Null Hypothesis:

-The average rating of low-calorie recipes is equal to or less than the average rating of high-calorie recipes.
+The average rating of low-calorie recipes is equal to or less than the average rating of

 Alternative Hypothesis: